htpusa/moomin.jl/README.md

 Note that MOOMIN requires DE results obtained using Bayesian methods.
 That is, the input should have posterior probabilities of differential expression (PPDE).
 For
 Bayesian DE analysis, I recommend [EBseq](http://www.bioconductor.org/packages/release/bioc/html/EBSeq.html).

-The network needs to include GPR information and the gene identifiers should to match with those in the data.
+The network needs to include GPR information and the gene identifiers should match with those in the data.

 # Shout-outs